-Similarly in January, fresh snowfall in the heaviest years amounts to over 17.8 inches, while the lightest years get seven inches or less.
+Similarly in January, fresh snowfall in the heaviest years amounts to over 17.2 inches, while the lightest years get nine inches or less.

 When Detroit Has Its First & Last Snowfalls

 Detroit's first snowfall of winter usually arrives in November.
-About one in five years also receive a light snowfall in October.
+In rare years October also receives a light snowfall.

 The season's last snowfall typically happens in April, although at least one in four Aprils receive no fresh snow.